ragng-dohng/cse15l-lab-reports/lab-3-report.md

 farm
 ```

-We see that our output is as expected, i.e. the same as when we used the -e option in Way 3).
+We see that our output is as expected, i.e. the same as when we used the -e option in Way 3.
 ![image](https://user-images.githubusercontent.com/111631103/221749091-afd8d741-fd05-49c3-b52a-88be7f493909.png)

-### A Few Last Notes
+### A Few Last Notes...
 The alternative to using a pipeline, as we seen in class, is to output to a text file, e.g. `$ grep ".txt" find_results.txt > grep_results.txt`, and then the `wc` command is applied likeso: `$ wc grep_results.txt`.
 I find the pipeline method to be more quicker and we can even combine commands, e.g. `$ grep ".txt" find_results.txt | uniq | wc`.

 *Note that `uniq` removes duplicate lines from the output of the grep command.
 This happens when there are multiple matches of the pattern in a single line.

-Finally, these various ways of using `grep` was sourced from [Geeks For Geeks] (https://www.geeksforgeeks.org/grep-command-in-unixlinux/).
+Finally, these various ways of using `grep` was sourced from [Geeks For Geeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/).